DigiBP/Team-Strawberries/README.md

 Path 1: Update Supplier File: When the supplier submits RFI & RFQ form, and it is not meeting specified criteria or other options scored better, the token proceeds directly to the update supplier file service task, that the collected information could be stored anf if needed be shortlisted, or used for the future reference.
 With the <Supplier File Update> the process of this path is complete.

-Path 2: Wait 7 Days and to proceed to <Select Supplier> User task: It means that after the service task, the token waits for a period of 7 days (Timer Intermediate Catch Event) before proceeding to the next step, which involves selecting a supplier. <br>
+Path 2: Wait 7 Days and to proceed to <Select Supplier> User task: It means that after the service task, the token waits for a period of 7 days (Timer Intermediate Catch Event) before proceeding to the next step, which involves selecting a supplier.

-### 4. Supplier Evaluation
+### 5. Supplier Evaluation

 After the RFI & RFQ Form is sent the process token moves forward either when the information is received, or when the time event expires, which is set to be 7 days from the sent out request for information.